isntlee/Sagacity/README.md

     - The three undefined variables:
         - '$' , 'M', 'swal'
 - [JSLint](https://jslint.com/)
     - For JS file, there are two warnings concerning unexpected use of terms with the search-bar code.
-This is a minor error, that I'll address at a later stage.
+These unexpected terms are both "for" as in those used in a "for" loop, this is not a serious concern.
-    - For jQuery, all the warning are particularly minor and centre around undeclared/unexpected terms, the major warning is about "$".
+    - For jQuery, all the warning are particularly minor and centre around undeclared/unexpected terms, the major warnings are about "$" or "document".
 This is not that helpful.

 **Python**
 - [PEP8 Online](http://pep8online.com/)